akmal-ls-studio/Snake-game/README.md

 Retry button to restart the game.

 And especially this is free licence 🎉
-You can add, edit, or remove component you want, free learn if you want!! 🥳
+You can add, edit, or remove component if you want 🥳

 Hope you enjoy it!

 <div align="center">
 <a href="https://akmal-ls-studio.github.io/Snake-game/index.html"><b>Click Here to start the Game!</b></a>
 </div>